 Plastering can take some time.
 Some plastering jobs need two coats: a scratch coat and a skim coat.
 The application of multiple coats will need to allow extra time for thorough drying between steps.

 On average most plastering projects take around 15 to 16 hours to complete.
+This can then vary based on how many coats of plaster will need to be applied.
 However, your project's timeline will depend on the size of the space you're looking to plaster as well as how much preparation is required.
 If you have old walls that need repairs, it may take longer to get ready for a new skim coat.

 An expert plasterer may take less time overall to give you a smooth, flat surface on your walls and ceiling.
 A less experienced hire may charge less per hour for the same work but will take longer to complete.
 Weigh the anticipated costs to decide which option works out best for you.